Falron98/SMARTTerrarium_ESP32/README.md

 # Features

-Environmental Monitoring: SmartTerrarium can measure temperature, humidity and weight of a bowl of water within the terrarium.
+**Environmental Monitoring**: SmartTerrarium can measure temperature, humidity and weight of a bowl of water within the terrarium.

-Automatic Control: The system can automatically adjust conditions like lighting to improve environment conditions for the terrarium's inhabitants.
+**Automatic Control**: The system can automatically adjust conditions like lighting to improve environment conditions for the terrarium's inhabitants.
 It can also automatically refill bowl of water after configuration.

-Data Visualization: Data collected from the sensors can be visualized and analyzed on various platforms (including ESP with LCD), allowing users to track environmental trends.
+**Data Visualization**: Data collected from the sensors can be visualized and analyzed on various platforms (including ESP with LCD), allowing users to track environmental trends.

-Alerts: SmartTerrarium can send alerts to users when conditions fall outside specified ranges, ensuring the welfare of the animals.
+**Alerts**: SmartTerrarium can send alerts to users when conditions fall outside specified ranges, ensuring the welfare of the animals.

-Remote Control: Users can control and monitor the terrarium remotely through a mobile application or web interface.
+**Remote Control**: Users can control and monitor the terrarium remotely through a mobile application or web interface.
 Basic functions can also be controlled on MCU by buttons.

 # Prerequisites
-- ESP32-S2-KALUGA-1
+- **ESP32-S2-KALUGA-1**
-- DHT22
+- **DHT22**
-- FSR-406
+- **FSR-406**
-- JQC-3ff-S-Z
+- **JQC-3ff-S-Z**
-- Dimmer module
+- **Dimmer module**
-- mini water pump (5V)
+- **Mini water pump (5V)**

 # Installation
 Clone this repository to your local machine: